S.T. Red Falcon LO4

 The loss will remain a mystery, but it was stated by a witness that the removal of her two boats and replacement with a single boat under a boom on the centre line had improved her trim and made her easier to handle.
 So initially there must have been comment about her handling.
 Tom McKernan who had skippered the RED FALCON for an eighteen month period previously was happy with her behaviour in storm conditions.
 So the conclusions of the Court were well founded.

-There was also the statement from the light house keeper of Skerryvore light, that he saw the steaming lights of the Red falcon abreast of the light, and then they were gone…a few minutes later, the light house was hit by two mountainous waves in quick succession, that washed over the lantern house, and he thought that these might have “knocked her down”
+There was also the statement from the light house keeper of Skerryvore light, that he saw the steaming lights of the RED FALCON abreast of the light, and then they were gone…a few minutes later, the light house was hit by two mountainous waves in quick succession,that washed over the lantern house, and he thought that these might have “knocked her down”

-Note: RED FALCON never berthed in Fleetwood’s Wyre Dock on the 15th as she was expected to.
+RED FALCON never berthed in Fleetwood’s Wyre Dock on the 15th as she was expected to.
 On the 16th of that month the villagers of Scarinish on Tiree, in the Inner Hebrides, discovered wreckage including floorboards from the lifeboats, a rocket container box and lifejackets stamped with the missing vessel’s name were washed up on the beach, RED FALCON was gone and nineteen men had lost their lives.

 Ironically, Alex Hardy had not been in the best of health and was considering retiring.
 That trip, which he undertook as a favour to the vessel’s owners, would have been his last.

-But there is a further twist to this tale.
+But there are further twists to this tale.
 Benjamin (Benny) Thomas was a long serving Chief Engineer with Iago and was signed on RED FALCON.
 One day a fireman was lowering an ash bucket into the engine room and it became detached from the rope and struck Benjamin on the head.
 This meant a trip to the hospital when they docked.
 The following trip he was thrown from his bunk and injured his arm.
 “The vessel,” he reckoned, “…..was trying to tell me something.”
 As a result he signed off and sailed with RED SABRE instead.
 The next time that RED FALCON sailed she was lost with all hands.

 The officers and crew of the protection vessel HMS ARMADA sent a cheque for £150.00 to the Mayor of Fleetwood for the relief fund, no small amount for naval personal in those days.